A rigidity theorem for asymptotically flat static manifolds and its applications: Introduction

 From the work of Huisken and Ilmanen in \cite{imcf_penrose}, we know that $m_{H}(\Sigma)$ is also bounded above by $m$ for an outer-minimizing $\Sigma^{2}$, and equality in that case occurs only on Schwarzschild coordinate spheres.
 If $m_{H}(\Sigma) \geq Q(\Sigma)$ on any outer-minimizing $\Sigma^{2}$, then $Q(\Sigma)=m$ would imply that $\Sigma$ is a Schwarzschild coordinate sphere via this rigidity fact.

-Here, we prove that in fact the \textit{opposite} bound holds on generic surfaces in asymptotically flat static $3$-manifolds; that is $Q(\Sigma) \geq m_{H}(\Sigma)$ in a broad setting.
-It is therefore *possible* that there exists a $\Sigma^{2}$ with $m= Q(\Sigma)> m_{H}(\Sigma)$, although we are agnostic on this matter.
+Here, we prove that in fact the \textit{opposite} bound holds generically in asymptotically flat static $3$-manifolds; that is $Q(\Sigma) \geq m_{H}(\Sigma)$ in a broad setting.
+This hints that there may exist an $(M^{3},g)$ with $m= Q(\Sigma)> m_{H}(\Sigma)$, although we are uncertain on this matter.

 \begin{theorem}[Hawking Mass Comparison] \thlabel{hawking_comparison} Let $(M^{3},g,V)$ be an asymptotically flat static system with connected, outer-minimizing boundary $\partial M= \Sigma^{2}$.
 Suppose further that $V|_{\Sigma^{2}} > 0$ and that $\Sigma^{2}$ is also outer-minimizing with respect to the conformal metric